saurabhdv/AI_Testcase_generator/README.md

 # AI_Testcase_generator

-Generates test cases with product trained data
-# problem Generate test cases that are relevant to my product
+# Generate test cases that are relevant to my product

 ## Tools used
 # Core Language & Frameworks
 •	  Python: The main programming language used to build and orchestrate the entire RAG pipeline.